 1. Assembly Language (“Assembler”)

-This is the native machine code of the computer — the true “ones-and-zeros” of the hardware — expressed as alphanumeric op-codes.
+This is the native machine code of the computer — the true “ones and zeros” of the hardware — expressed as alphanumeric opcodes.
 Each processor family has its own unique assembly language.
 Consequently, a program written in assembler can be executed only on the specific processor for which it was written.
 It is powerful but completely non-portable.

 2. Compiled Languages